Benik3/ZPB30A1_Firmware/README.md

 # ZPB30A1 Firmware

-This repository is there to build an open-source firmware for the ZPB30A1 electronic load.
+This repository is there to build an open-source firmware for the ZPB30A1 chinese 60W electronic load.

-The original firmware is protected and therefore could not been read and improved partially. :warning: They also activated the write protection, so unfortunately **you have to replace the IC on the board**.
-But the processors are available at almost no cost on the same platform you bought the load on ;-) (or up to a quadruple of the price at regular distributors)
+The original firmware is protected and therefore could not been read and improved partially. :warning: They also activated the write protection, ~~so unfortunately **you have to replace the IC on the board**.
+But the processors are available at almost no cost on the same platform you bought the load on ;-) (or up to a quadruple of the price at regular distributors)~~
+You should be able to unlock the MCU by flashing 0x00 option bytes through SWIM e.g. with graphic STVP.
+Not tested yet.
+You will of course lost original FW...

-So if you plan to buy a load like this and want to "upgrade", consider ordering the processor and a cheap STLink V2 too (if you haven't got one already).
+So if you plan to buy a load like this and want to "upgrade", consider ordering ~~the processor and~~ a cheap STLink V2 too (if you haven't got one already).

 ![Hacked](https://github.com/ArduinoHannover/ZPB30A1_Firmware/raw/master/images/hacked.jpg)